-Julie Kipp, University Relations and Communications, has been designated as the legal custodian of all public records maintained at the University of Wisconsin-Milwaukee, except for patient health records that are under the control of the Norris Student Health Center or any other health care provider associated with the university.
+Kathryn Amato, University Relations and Communications, has been designated as the legal custodian of all public records maintained at the University of Wisconsin – Milwaukee, except for patient health records that are under the control of the Norris Health Center or any other health care provide associated with the university.

-Requesters may be charged $.25 for each copy made, whether hard physical copy, scanned copy, or other electronic copy version.
+Requesters may be charged $.25 for each hard-physical copy.
 A two-sided hard copy constitutes two pages.
 Requesters are not permitted to take photographs of records during any in-person records inspection in lieu of requesting copies of documents.

 - Provost/Vice Chancellor of Academic Affairs

 - Vice Chancellor of Finance & Administrative Affairs